Mike Freeman's 10-Point Stance: The Seahawks Defense Is Scaring Teams Once Again

 Like others, he agreed with what one longtime scout told me: "Seattle's defense will win them the Super Bowl."

 So much hyperbole.
 So much overlooking the offensive line problems that still exist in Seattle.
-And that's to say nothing of the intense competition found in upper echelon of the league where the Seahawks reside, along with the Super Bowl-champion Patriots and teams like the Packers, Cowboys and Falcons.
+And that's to say nothing of the intense competition found in the upper echelon of the league where the Seahawks reside, along with the Super Bowl champion Patriots and teams like the Packers, Cowboys and Falcons.

 To understand why so many in football believe the Seahawks' elite defense got even better, you have to understand what the league thinks about Richardson.